Here’s a question we have received: What counts as books for homeschool high school reading lists?

 There are so many ways to handle the high school reading list, according to the needs, interests, ages and abilities of each teen.
 For instance:

-- Homeschool high schoolers who have special needs/reading issues need:
+- Students who have special needs/reading issues need:

 - Reading material that is short and builds skills, faith and/or interests